 - World of Hyatt

 The value you get from your points when you transfer to a loyalty program will depend on the itinerary itself.
-It’s not uncommon to book a really expensive hotel or flight and receive anywhere from five to 10 cents per point in value.
+It’s not uncommon to book a really expensive hotel or flight and receive several cents per point in value.

 If the earning potential of the Chase Ink Business Preferred isn’t enough for you, there are several perks you can take advantage of:

-Purchase Protection – If an eligible purchase is damaged or stolen within the first 120 days, you will receive compensation of up to $10,000 per claim ($50,000 per credit card account).
+Purchase Protection: If an eligible purchase is damaged or stolen within the first 120 days, you will receive compensation of up to $10,000 per claim ($50,000 per credit card account total).

-If you’re a small business owner, then the Chase Ink Business Preferred card is tough to pass up.
-Not only does it offer a very generous sign up bonus, but you also have the ability to earn 3x points on business purchases, including social media and search engine advertising.
+If you’re a small business owner, the Chase Ink Business Preferred card is tough to pass up.
+Not only does it offer a very generous welcome bonus, you also have the ability to earn 3x points on business purchases, including social media and search engine advertising.

 However, just like any other credit card, you need to be able to pay your credit card balance in full each month.
-If not, the interest accrued will wipe out the value of the rewards you earn.
+If you don’t, the interest accrued will wipe out the value of the rewards you earn.
+When you can manage this card responsibly and use it to earn rewards from your business purchases, it can be an extremely valuable tool for your company.

 More Clark.com Credit Card stories you might enjoy: